662amandeep/Team-Genomics-One-A/README.md

     - “Genome”: Homo sapiens: hg19 (or a similarly named option)
     - “Produce Summary Stats”: Yes
 ```
+- Use the **SnpSift Variant type tool** and select output of SnpEff and execute.

-## Generate GEMINI Database
+### Step 9: Generate GEMINI Database
+- Use the **GEMINI load tool** and set the following parameters:

 ```
-- Use the GEMINI load tool and set the following parameters:
-    .“VCF dataset to be loaded in the GEMINI database”: the output of SnpEff eff tool .“The variants in this input are”: annotated with snpEff .“This input comes with genotype calls for its samples”: Yes
+    - “VCF dataset to be loaded in the GEMINI database”: the output of SnpEff eff tool
+    - “The variants in this input are”: annotated with snpEff
+    - “This input comes with genotype calls for its samples”: Yes

-    .Sample genotypes were called by Freebayes for us.
+   Sample genotypes were called by Freebayes for us.
-    .“Choose a gemini annotation source”: select the latest available annotations snapshot (most likely, there will be only one)
+    - “Choose a gemini annotation source”: select the latest available annotations snapshot (most likely, there will be only one)
-    .“Sample and family information in PED format”: the pedigree file prepared above .“Load the following optional content into the database” ✅ “GERP scores”
+    - “Sample and family information in PED format”: the pedigree file prepared above
+    - “Load the following optional content into the database” ✅ “GERP scores”
         ✅ “CADD scores”
         ✅“Gene tables”
         ✅“Sample genotypes”
         ✅“variant INFO field”

-    .Leave unchecked the following:
+   Leave unchecked the following:
      - “Genotype likelihoods (sample PLs)”
      - “only variants that passed all filters”
 ```

-### Candidate Variant Detection
+### Step 10: Candidate Variant Detection
+- Use the **GEMINI inheritance pattern tool** and set the following parameters:
 ```
-- Use the GEMINI inheritance pattern tool and set the following parameters:
+- “GEMINI database”: the GEMINI database of annotated variants; output of GEMINI load tool
-    .“GEMINI database”: the GEMINI database of annotated variants; output of GEMINI load tool .“Your assumption about the inheritance pattern of the phenotype of interest”: Autosomal recessive
+- “Your assumption about the inheritance pattern of the phenotype of interest”: Autosomal recessive
         >“Additional constraints on variants”
         >“Additional constraints expressed in SQL syntax”: impact_severity != 'LOW'
         >“Include hits with less convincing inheritance patterns”: No